ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 7 directories, 19 files
 ```

-The final user installs the package `babel-plugin-left-side-support` and uses it in his/her project.
+The final user installs the (now separated) package `babel-plugin-left-side-support` and uses it in his/her project.
 See [examples/package.json](examples/package.json)..